Thales Leites: Return to the UFC

-After winning three in a row, Leites was signed by the UFC and made his return against Tom Watson on 3 August 2013 at UFC 163.
+After winning three fights in a row, Leites was re-signed by the UFC and made his return against Tom Watson on 3 August 2013 at UFC 163.
 He won the fight via dominant unanimous decision.

 Leites next faced Ed Herman on 16 November 2013 at UFC 167.
 He won the fight via unanimous decision.

 Leites faced Trevor Smith on 11 April 2014 at UFC Fight Night 39.
 He won the fight via TKO in the first round.

 Leites faced Francis Carmont on 23 August 2014 at UFC Fight Night 49.
 He won the fight via second-round knockout.
 The win also earned Leites his first Performance of the Night bonus award.

 Leites then faced Tim Boetsch on 31 January 2015 at UFC 183.
 He won the fight via technical submission due to an arm-triangle choke in the second round.
-The win also earned Leites Fight of the Night and Performance of the Night bonus awards.
+Both fighters were awarded Fight of the Night bonuses for their performance, and Leites was awarded an additional Performance of the Night bonus, making it his second overall for the latter.

 Leites faced Michael Bisping on 18 July 2015 at UFC Fight Night 72.
 He lost the fight via split decision.

 Leites faced Gegard Mousasi on 27 February 2016 at UFC Fight Night 84.
 He lost the fight via unanimous decision.

 Leites next faced Chris Camozzi on 6 August 2016 at UFC Fight Night 92.
 He won the fight by submission due to a rear-naked choke in the third round.

 Leites faced Krzysztof Jotko on 19 November 2016 at UFC Fight Night 100.
 He lost the fight via unanimous decision.

 Leites faced Sam Alvey on 22 April 2017 at UFC Fight Night 108.
 He won the fight via unanimous decision.

 Leites faced Brad Tavares on 7 October 2017 at UFC 216.
 He lost the fight by unanimous decision.

 Leites faced Jack Hermansson on 12 May 2018 at UFC 224.
 He lost the fight via TKO in the third round, marking the first time he's been finished by TKO in his professional MMA career.